jackjazb/config/README.md

 # config

-Contains config for client and server devices
+Contains dotfiles, configuration and the like, as well as scripts for putting them in the correct locations.

 ## `client`

-This directory contains config for setting up a client device.
+Contains config for setting up a client device.

 ## `server`

+Contains config for `shire`, my home server.